lybekk/offPIM/README.md

 | ----------- |:-------------:|
 | Netlify     | [![Netlify Status](https://api.netlify.com/api/v1/badges/ac368203-f0ac-4934-9fc2-dc4e68bb3d1d/deploy-status)](https://app.netlify.com/sites/offpim/deploys) |

 * **PS:** Your data never leaves your browser, as it uses [PouchDB](https://pouchdb.com/), an in-browser database.
-The data entered into offPIM will neaver touch the server it's hosted on.
+The data entered into offPIM will never touch the server it's hosted on, as all code is downloaded to the browser and executed locally, including form submission.
 * **PS2:** The downside to this however, is that the data will disappear if the browser cache/data gets deleted during an upgrade or the like.
 Remember to back up and/or synchronize regularly, as is crucial for all valuable data.
 * **PS3:** *(For network nerds)* To verify there's no monkey business going on here, investigate the data flow yourself.
 Open the developer tab (F12), and check the network tab to see where the traffic goes (or rather, where it doesn't go).